mdelgert/ReferenceNotes/AzureBlobStorage.md

-# SStorage exployer not opening browser to login
+# Storage not opening browser to login
 https://github.com/microsoft/AzureStorageExplorer/releases

 Appears to be a bug with latests reverted back to 1.33.0